 Vysoká

 The village of Vysoká u Příbramě is located approximately 50 kilometres south-west of Prague.
 It is a place which played a highly significant role in Dvořák’s private and professional life and can without exaggeration be described as his second home.
-From 1873 the Vysoká estate belonged to Count Václav Kounic, the composer’s brother-in-law (he married Dvořák’s wife Anna’s older sister Josefina in 1877).
+From 1874 the Vysoká estate belonged to Count Václav Kounic, the composer’s brother-in-law (he married Dvořák’s wife Anna’s older sister Josefina in 1877).
 Kounic had part of the woods on the edge of the village adapted as a forest park, in the middle of which he had a small chateau built, designed by the Prague architect Čeněk Gregor.
 He presented the building as a wedding gift to his wife who subsequently lived there for the majority of her life.
 Dvořák was first invited to Vysoká by Kounic and his bride Josefina on their wedding day on 26 November 1877, and he was immediately enchanted by the beauty of the area.
-He received another invitation in 1880.
-During that summer and the four that followed the composer lived in a smaller house in the close vicinity of the chateau.
+During the early years the composer lived in a smaller house in the close vicinity of the chateau.

 These first few visits to Vysoká occurred at a time when the composer was already internationally recognised and he was spending increasingly more time travelling in Europe.
 However much he enjoyed the attention of the public abroad, he always preferred the peace and quiet of home.
 After the hectic days and weeks on the road, along with the rehearsals and concerts, Vysoká provided him with everything he needed: contact with nature, a peaceful environment to work in, and a regular rhythm to his day.
 The proceeds from his first trip to England (1884), together with the higher fees he was able to command for his published works, enabled Dvořák to purchase from his brother-in-law his own plot of land with an old building which he had reconstructed into a house that would be suitable as a summer residence.
 He installed a study on the first floor containing an upright piano and a writing desk, whose windows afforded a view of nearby Třebsko (at that time Střebsko).